Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 ##### Defaults

 Defaults are values for effect parameters that work particularly well on that effect.
-They are set automatically when the effect is loaded.
+They are set automatically when the effect is selected in UI unless configured otherwis in UI settings.
 To specify defaults, use the standard segment parameter name (e.g. `ix`) followed by an `=` and the default value.
 For example, `sx=24,pal=50` sets the effect speed to 24 (slow) and the palette to ID 50 (Aurora).